Showing posts with label Aubrac Plateau. Show all posts

 Bœuf d’Aubrac on French Menus:

-Daube de Boeuf Aubrac Label RougeDaube is a famous beef stew that originated in Provence.
-It is made with a red wine and tomato base; the vegetables and herbs depending on the time of year and the chef.
 When good chefs begin with good beef, they make seriously good steaks.
 However, with good ingredients, it is the rare gourmand who can tell one good steak from another.
-That is not so true for stews where it takes more than a very high temperature and a little salt and pepper to cook.
-A good stew takes hours of preparation at a low temperature, the herbs have to be just right, and when the meat used is not just good but seriously good then you will taste the difference.
+That is not so true for stews like a Daube, where it takes more than a very high temperature and a little salt and pepper to cook.
+A good stew takes hours of preparation at a low temperature, the herbs have to be just right, and when the meat used is not just good but seriously good, then you will taste the difference.

 Daube